 Current water-quality monitoring of the LP-series wells is restricted primarily to wells west and south of the Pittsmont Dump (fig. 2-9), with the exception of LP-08 (when it is not dry), LP-09, and LP-10, which are south of the leach pad area and north of the Pittsmont Dump.
-Analytical results from samples collected in 2021 showed minor chemical concentration changes in several wells; the changes are summarized in table 2.2.1.1.
+Analytical results from samples collected in 2022 showed minor chemical concentration changes in several wells; the changes are summarized in table 2.2.1.1.
 Complete sample results for the LP-series wells are available from the GWIC website at the following location:

-http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE-

-ECALL&datatype=wq&
+http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE-ECALL&datatype=wq&

 Historical sampling of well LP-09 includes six samples between its installation in 1992 and 1996; no sampling occurred from 1997 until April 2003, when annual sampling was reinitiated.
 Data review indicates large increases in most dissolved constituents starting in 1994.
-Results from 2003 to 2021 show that sulfate and zinc concentrations, although extremely elevated, have declined almost 50 percent over the past decade (fig. 2-15).
-The concentration of cadmium increased from 600 μg/L in 1992 to more than 10,000 μg/L from 2003 to 2013; concentrations since 2014 (~8,600 μg/L) have declined through 2021 (~4,600 μg/L).
-Zinc concentrations increased from 172,000 μg/L in 1992 to more than 1,100,000 μg/L in samples collected between 2003 and 2018; concentrations have been gradually decreasing.
+Results from 2003 to 2022 show that sulfate and zinc concentrations, although extremely elevated, have declined almost 50 percent over the past decade (fig. 2-15).
+The concentration of cadmium increased from 600 $\mu$ g/L in 1992 to more than 10,000 $\mu$ g/L from 2003 to 2013; concentrations since 2014 (~8,600 $\mu$ g/L) have declined through 2022 (~4,200 $\mu$ g/L).
+Zinc concentrations increased from 172,000 $\mu$ g/L in 1992 to more than 1,100,000 $\mu$ g/L in samples collected between 2003 and 2018; concentrations have been gradually decreasing.
 Although zinc concentrations have declined since 2009, they remain four times above the 1992 levels.
-Copper concentrations have increased from just over 300 μg/L in 1992 to more than 170,000 μg/L in 2021.
-In general, dissolved metals concentrations increased sharply since well installation, approaching concentrations observed in the pregnant solutions of the upgradient leach pads.
+Copper concentrations have increased from just over 300 $\mu$ g/L in 1992 to more than 150,000 $\mu$ g/L in 2022.
+In general, dissolved metals concentrations increased sharply since well installation, approaching concentrations observed in the historic pregnant solution concentrations of the upgradient leach pads.